Trisomy 18: Prognosis

-About 95% of pregnancies that are affected do not result in a live birth.
-Major causes of death include apnea and heart abnormalities.
+About 60% of pregnancies that are affected do not result in a live birth.
+Major causes of death include hypoxia and heart abnormalities.
 It is impossible to predict an exact prognosis during pregnancy or the neonatal period.
-Half of the live infants do not survive beyond the first week of life.
-The median lifespan is five to 15 days.
-About 8–12% of infants survive longer than 1 year.
+Half of the live infants do not survive beyond the first week of life without interventions.
+The median lifespan is five to 15 days without interventions.
+About 8–12% of infants survive longer than 1 year without interventions.
 One percent of children live to age 10.
-However, these estimates may be pessimistic; a retrospective Canadian study of 254 children with trisomy 18 demonstrated ten-year survival of 9.8%, and another found that 68.6% of children with surgical intervention survived infancy.
+However, a retrospective Canadian study of 254 children with trisomy 18 demonstrated ten-year survival of 9.8%, and another found that 68.6% of children with surgical intervention survived infancy.
+Though rare, some persons with Trisomy 18 survive into their twenties and thirties with the current eldest being well over 50 years.
+Current ongoing research at the University of Michigan shows survival rate with full interventions is about 90% until the first birthday, and 80% until 5 years.

 Epidemiology

-Edwards syndrome occurs in about 1 in 5,000 live births, but more pregnancies are affected by the syndrome as the majority of those diagnosed with the condition prenatally will not survive to birth.
-Although women in their 20s and early 30s may conceive babies with Edwards syndrome, the risk increases with age.
+Trisomy 18 occurs in about 1 in 5,000 live births, but more pregnancies are affected by the syndrome as the majority of those diagnosed with the condition prenatally will not survive to birth.
+Although women in their teens, 20s, and early 30s may conceive babies with trisomy 18, the risk increases with age.
 The average maternal age for conceiving a child with this disorder is 32.5.

 History

-Edwards syndrome was first identified by John Hilton Edwards in 1960, although he originally believed it to be caused by a trisomy of chromosome 17.
+Trisomy 18 was first identified by John Hilton Edwards in 1960, although he originally believed it to be caused by a trisomy of chromosome 18.
 Klaus Patau and Eeva Therman reported another two cases shortly thereafter.
 They identified the extra chromosome as being part of what Patau's lab called "group E", containing chromosomes 16, 17, and 18, but were unable to determine which chromosome was responsible at the time.
-Analyzing 5 more cases, they were able to determine that the extra chromosome was in fact chromosome 18.
+Analyzing 5 more cases, they were able to determine that the extra chromosome was chromosome 18.